Hobbies and interests

 FinalistBio

 My name is Nevaeh Hendon.
-I am a high school senior who plans on going to college to further my education.
+I am currently a freshman at the University of Northern Iowa studying anima ecology.
 I love animals and would love to have the opportunity to work with them and learn more about them.
-That’s why I want to go to college to become, so I can become a zoologist.
+That’s why I am going to college so that I can work with animals either in a zoo or out in the wild.

 I love being outside and seeing all the different animals, especially in all the different places that I’ve lived.
 My dad is in the army, so I move every couple of years.
 I was born on an army base in Germany, have lived in seven different states, and have attended about eight or nine different schools.
 Seeing all the different wildlife species and all of their habitats has always made me fascinated with animals.
 I love seeing how different the animals are in the different environments and how they use those environments to their own abilities.